-The cartridges contain 3 ml of solution and can be inserted into an AllStar®PRO or JuniorSTAR® reusable pen.
+The cartridges contain 3ml of solution and can be inserted into the AllStar®PRO reusable pen or JuniorStar® reusable pen.

-Before using for the first time, Admelog cartridges should be stored in their outer cartons in a fridge between 2°C and 8°C. They should not be frozen and must be kept out of direct heat and light.
+Before using for the first time, Trurapi[®] cartridges should be stored in their outer cartons in a fridge between 2°C and 8°C. They should not be frozen and must be kept out of direct heat and light.

-Before inserting a cartridge into your insulin pen, leave it at room temperature for at least an hour to warm up a little.
-Check to make sure that the cartridge is intact and that the solution appears clear with no solid particles.
+Before inserting a cartridge into your insulin pen, leave it at room temperature for an hour or two to warm up a little.
+Check to make sure that the cartridge is intact and that the solution appears as a clear liquid with no solid particles.